-Freshwater crocodiles have strong legs, clawed webbed feet and powerful tails.
+Johnston’s crocodiles—which also known as Australian freshwater crocodiles or freshies—have strong legs, clawed webbed feet and powerful tails.
 Equally fast on land and water, these crocodiles can move at speeds of up to 18 miles per hour.

 In the dry season, females lay about 20 eggs in sandy hollows, which they protect until they hatch.
 Hatchlings call from within the egg before hatching.
-An adult female responds by excavating the nest, picking them up in her mouth and carrying them to the water.
+The mother crocodile responds by excavating the nest, picking up the eggs in her mouth and carrying them to the water to hatch.

-In the past, this species was at risk of extinction because crocodiles were hunted for their skin.
-The population has made a comeback due to protection and sustainable farming, and there are an estimated 100,000 individuals in the wild.
-Habitat destruction is still a major threat.
+This species used to be at risk of extinction because they were hunted for their skin.
+The population has made a comeback thanks to protection and sustainable farming and is now considered stable, although habitat destruction and invasive cane toads continue to pose a threat to their survival.

 Adult crocodiles, hawks, turtles and large fish eat juvenile crocodiles, and monitor lizards, dingoes and feral pigs prey upon nests.